-- " When an offense is alleged against a youth, an individual (e.g., parents, agency representatives, law enforcement personnel) may file a complaint with an intake officer. - " When the youth has contact with law enforcement, the youth may be taken into custody, summonsed and released until a hearing on the matter, diverted, or counseled and released with no further action. - " The intake officer reviews the circumstances of the complaint to determine whether probable cause exists. - " If there is insufficient probable cause, the complaint is resolved with no further action. - " If probable cause exists, in most cases the intake officer has the discretion to informally process or divert the case, file a petition to initiate court action, or file a petition with an order placing the youth in a JDC.
-If the intake officer does not file a petition on a felony or Class 1 misdemeanor offense, the complaining party may appeal this decision to the magistrate.
+- " When an offense is alleged against a youth, any individual (e.g., parents, agency representatives, law enforcement personnel) may file a complaint with a CSU intake officer. - " When the youth has contact with law enforcement, the youth may be taken into custody, summonsed and released until a hearing on the matter, diverted, or counseled and released with no further action. - " The intake officer reviews the circumstances of the complaint to determine whether probable cause exists. - " If the intake officer finds that no probable cause exists, the complaint is unfounded, and no further action is taken.
+The complaining party may appeal this decision to the magistrate if the offense is a felony or Class 1 misdemeanor. - " If probable cause exists, in many cases the intake officer has the discretion to informally process or divert the case, file a petition to initiate court action, or file a petition with an order placing the youth in a JDC.